House of Lords: Qualifications

 Several different qualifications apply for membership of the House of Lords.
 No person may sit in the House of Lords if under the age of 21.
 Furthermore, only United Kingdom, Irish and Commonwealth citizens may sit in the House of Lords.
 The nationality restrictions were previously more stringent: under the Act of Settlement 1701, and prior to the British Nationality Act 1948, only natural-born subjects qualified.

 Additionally, some bankruptcy-related restrictions apply to members of the Upper House.
 Subjects of a Bankruptcy Restrictions Order (applicable in England and Wales only), adjudged bankrupt (in Northern Ireland), or a sequestered estate (in Scotland) are not eligible to sit in the House of Lords.
 Individuals convicted of high treason are prohibited from sitting in the House of Lords until completion of their full term of imprisonment.
 An exception applies, however, if the individual convicted of high treason receives a full pardon.
-Note that an individual serving a prison sentence for an offence other than high treason is not automatically disqualified.
+An individual serving a prison sentence for an offence other than high treason is not automatically disqualified.

-Women were excluded from the House of Lords until the Life Peerages Act 1958, passed to address the declining number of active members, made possible the creation of peerages for life.
+Women were excluded from the House of Lords until the Life Peerages Act 1958, passed to address the declining number of active members, made possible the creation of peerages for life (which expire on the death of the holder, as opposed to hereditary peerages).
 Women were immediately eligible and four were among the first life peers appointed.
 However, female hereditary peers continued to be excluded until the passage of the Peerage Act 1963.
 Since the passage of the House of Lords Act 1999, female hereditary peers remain eligible for election to the Upper House; until her resignation on 1 May 2020, there was one (Margaret of Mar, 31st Countess of Mar) among the 90 hereditary peers who continue to sit.
 After Barbara Wootton became one of the first four life peers appointed under the Life Peerages Act 1958, she requested that she not be referred to as "peeress", believing that the term failed to distinguish female peers from the mere wives of peers.